The hip hop star had a chat with Blacklight about his style, being the African ambassador of Diesel and also shared some style tips.

 Blacklight: How important is style in Hip Hop?

 Priddy Ugly: Style is very important in any genre of music.
 We are very visual human beings and anything that is visually interesting gets our attention.
-Sometimes, before people even buy into the music, they may be attracted by the way you package yourself, and that’s the style, music videos and images.
+Sometimes, before people even buy into the music, they may be attracted by the way you package yourself, and that’s the style.

 As much as it is about the music, the whole package is important because the kids are always looking to emulate and style is the one way to keep them interested.
 As an artist, I know that I must keep people interested in other ways, beyond the music, and fashion is just one of them.

 Priddy Ugly: For me, style is about comfortability.
 I am a performer and I can’t wear things that restrict me on stage in any sort of way.
 In terms of personal style, I like to go for what other people might not choose.

 Most times I don’t go for the fanciest item because that’s what many might go for.
 I opt for simpler items and then I accessorise to make them more interesting.
 I love gold accessories, so I use them a lot to enhance my looks.

 In the beginning I didn’t have much and so I learned how to be stylish on a tight budget.
 That teaches you to be creative.
 Sometimes I would just get a normal T-shirt and chop off the sleeves or bleach it, just to make it more interesting.
 Essentially it’s all about understanding yourself, being creative and comfortable.